Close

 Bajaj Auto (Thailand) Ltd.

-Bajaj Auto (Thailand) Ltd. was incorporated as a wholly owned subsidiary in Thailand with an issued and subscribed share capital of Thai Baht (THB) 45 million (H10 crore), the intent being to set up an International Business Centre (IBC) to oversee sales in the ASEAN region and an Engineering Design Centre (EDC) under this subsidiary.
-This marks a new beginning for Bajaj Auto's R&D expanding its design center to trend-defining markets around the globe.
+Bajaj Auto (Thailand) Ltd. was incorporated as a wholly owned subsidiary in Thailand with an issued and subscribed share capital of Thai Baht (THB) 45 million (H10 crore).
+An Engineering Design Centre (EDC) is set up under this subsidiary.

-Bajaj Auto (Thailand) has obtained all necessary approvals from local authorities.
+Bajaj Auto (Thailand) Ltd. has all necessary approvals from local authorities.
 The EDC is operational and international designers are working from this new facility in Bangkok.
-Full scale operations including IBC will commence in the coming year.

-Bajaj Auto Spain, S.L.
+Bajaj Auto Spain S.L.U.

-Bajaj Auto Spain, S.L. was incorporated as a wholly owned subsidiary in Barcelona, Spain with an issued and subscribed share capital of €600K (H5 crore), the intent being to set up an Engineering Design Centre (EDC).
+Bajaj Auto Spain S.L.U. was incorporated as a wholly owned subsidiary in Barcelona, Spain with an issued and subscribed share capital of €600K (H 5 crore), the intent being to set up an Engineering Design Centre (EDC).

 Chetak Technology Ltd. (CTL)